-In this healthcare speech the President borrowed the mood for change from Martin Luther King’s classic Lincoln Memorial speech of 1963.
+In this healthcare speech the President borrowed the mood for change from the classic Martin Luther King speech at the Lincoln Memorial speech in 1963.
 Thus, the President announced yesterday that, “the time for reform is right now.”

 In a speech reminiscent of his Presidential election campaign the President wrapped up his healthcare reform efforts with a healthcare speech at George Mason University in Fairfax, Virginia.